MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-commands.md

 ---
 title: .show commands command
-description: Learn how to use the `.show commands` command to view a table with management commands that have reached a final state. ms.reviewer: orspodek ms.topic: reference ms.date: 11/30/2023
+description: Learn how to use the `.show commands` command to view a table with completed management commands. ms.reviewer: orspodek ms.topic: reference ms.date: 11/30/2023
 ---
 # .show commands command

-`.show commands` returns a table with [management commands](index.md) that have reached a final state.
+`.show commands` returns a table with completed [management commands](index.md).
 These commands are available to query for 30 days.

 > [!NOTE]
 > This command is useful for investigating performance issues, as it shows the resources consumed by each management command.
 See [Examples](#examples).

 ## Permissions

 A [database admin or database monitor](./access-control/role-based-access-control.md) can see any command that was invoked on their database.
-Other users can only see commands that were invoked by them.
+Other users can only see their commands.

 ## Syntax